PetarMihaylov-PM/PetarMihaylov-PM/README.md

 <img width="30%" align="right" alt="Github" src="https://github.com/PetarMihaylov-PM/PetarMihaylov-PM/blob/main/pngtree-programmer-clipart-developer-sitting-behind-his-computer-in-glasses-cartoon-vector-png-image_6815441.png?raw=true" />

-### About me:
+### 🙄 About me:
 - :telescope: On my way to mastering JavaScript, learning and building along the journey. 🔨
-- 💻 Excited to start my journey as a front-end developer, ready to bring ideas to life with code. 📶
+- 💻 Excited to start my journey as a front-end developer, ready to bring ideas <br> to life with code. 📶
 - ⚡ Currently participating in Software University, focused on deepening my knowledge of JavaScript and growing as a developer.
-- 🌱 Fun fact: **Started as a farmer, now planting code to harvest innovative digital solutions!** 🌱
+- 🌱 Fun fact: **Started as a farmer, now planting code to harvest innovative digital solutions!**
 - 📫 You can get in touch with me by email at: petur_mihailovv@abv.bg,  [Facebook](https://www.facebook.com/Petar.Mihaylovv/) and [Linkedin](https://www.linkedin.com/in/petar-mihaylovv).